 The first fitting for my ankle-foot orthosis was in late September 2014, here is the post.
 Now its mid December.
 As we all know receiving something is one thing but only too often further work is necessary.
 This proved to be no exception.
 I was so pleased when I first started using it, walking was so […]

-I went to Amersham hospital and I had my new orthosis fitted, it stops foot drop.
+I recently visited Amersham hospital and had a new orthosis fitted, it stops foot drop.
 Strictly speaking its called an orthotic.
 By preventing foot drop my knee hyperextension will also stop.
-That is the theory and even more interesting, the theory works.
-Better balance Yes, it makes walking easier and I am sure it […]
+That is the theory. and even more interesting, the theory works.
+Better balance Yes, it makes walking easier and I am sure it does […]

 Sixteen months ago I wrote about the Musmate, it helps me to walk so much further because it lifts my foot off the ground.
 I still have MS and inevitably my walking ability has deteriorated albeit very slowly.
 At least the problem remains in my left leg, my right leg is still very reliable, phew! […]